+PSY 100 Cr.3

 An overview of the impact of genetics on individual differences in human behavior in relation to the environment.
 Topics include basic molecular genetics and neurobiology, quantitative genetics, and behavior genetic methodologies.
 We critically examine important findings from the field of behavior genetics on a variety of dimensions of human behavior, ranging from IQ to clinical disorders, such as bipolar disorder, depression, and schizophrenia.
 Prerequisite: PSY 100; PSY 212; PSY 321 or PSY 331 or BIO 312.
 Offered Occasionally.

 This course examines the philosophical and empirical foundations of modern psychology and covers outstanding contributions by individual scholars and the development of major systems of thought within the field.
 Recommended for students considering graduate school in psychology.
 Prerequisite: PSY 100; PSY 321 or PSY 331; STAT 145; junior standing.
 Offered Occasionally.

 PSY 481 Cr.1-3

 Individual Projects in Psychology

 Directed readings, research, or other individualized projects in psychology under the supervision of an instructor.
 Open to students who are in good standing.
 Registration requires consent of supervising instructor and department chair.
 Repeatable for credit - maximum six.
-Prerequisite: 12 credits in psychology.
+Prerequisite: 12 credits in psychology; psychology major.
 Consent of instructor.
 Offered Fall, Spring.